-- Push the "RESET" button to select one of the following indicator light activity settings: - The indicator light will stay on when activated.
-(This setting is selected when the indicator light stays on.) - The indicator light will flash when activated.
-(This setting is selected when the indicator light flashes four times per second.) - The indicator light is deactivated; in other words, it will not come on or flash.
-(This setting is selected when the indicator light flashes once every two seconds.) - Push the "SELECT" button to confirm the selected indicator light activity.
+- 1. Push the "RESET" button to select one of the following indicator light activity settings: - On the indicator light will come on when activated.
+(This setting is selected when the indicator light stays on.)

+- Flash the indicator light will flash when activated.
+(This setting is selected when the indicator light flashes four times per second.) - Off the indicator light is deactivated; in other words, it will not come on or flash.
+(This setting is selected when the indicator light flashes once every two seconds.) - 2.
+Push the "SELECT" button to confirm the selected indicator light activity.
 The control mode changes to the shift timing indicator light activation function.